morningred88/AWS/DOP-C01_Devops_Prof/Policies_Standards_Automation/Policies_Standards_notes.md

 ### SNS

 If you need your operational insight sent to slack channel about what is going on in Config, you can use SNS topic.
 You can set SNS in Settings.
-It is not on rule level, you can not set in on rule level.
+It is not on rule level, you can not set it on rule level.

 ### CloudWatch Event